top of page

 Exposure to Industry Professionals

-During the day-long process, industry professionals and consultants are invited to the proceedings, both as adjudicators, invited agent artists, managers, and VIP’S. Participants both sing and interact with these professionals and often develop ongoing relationships beyond the event.
+During the competition process, industry professionals and consultants are invited to the proceedings, both as adjudicators, invited agent artists, managers, and VIPs.
+Participants both sing and interact with these professionals and often develop ongoing relationships beyond the event.

 Awarding of Future Roles